Scarabaeus1031/NEXAH/RESEARCH/README.md

 ## 🔷 Purpose

-This module contains the conceptual, structural, empirical, and semi-formal research foundation of NEXAH.
+This module provides the conceptual, structural, empirical, and semi-formal foundation for NEXAH, a continuously evolving research framework for reconstructing, analyzing, and navigating the transitions inside complex dynamical systems.

-It is not a finalized theory.
+Rather than a finalized theory, NEXAH is built on an iterative research architecture, developed through:

 It is a continuously evolving research architecture developed through: